Jarell-Chinn/Prework-Study-Guide/README.md

 ## Description

-- I want to have a better understanding on they keywords in coding and the overall coding process.
+- I want to have a better understanding on the keywords in coding and the overall coding process.
 - This Study Guide will help me succeed during my bootcamp.
 - I will be placing and updating notes throughout the bootcamp here to help keep them organized and to see how far I've come to keep myself motivated to continue learning.
 - I have learned the foundations of HTML, CSS, Git, and JavaScript!
 And if you can read this, that means I learned how to deploy it as well!